Invincible (2006 film): Box office

 In opening weekend the movie made approximately $17,031,122 domestically.
 The movie generated an estimated $57,806,952 domestically.

 Reception

-The film received generally positive reviews from critics.
-It is certified "fresh" with a 72% approval rating on Rotten Tomatoes and has an average rating of 6.46/10, based on 135 reviews.
+Invincible received generally positive reviews from critics.
+It has a 71% approval rating on Rotten Tomatoes and has an average rating of 6.4/10, based on 136 reviews.
 The website's critical consensus reads, "As simple and authentic as the gritty South Philly environs in which it's set in, Invincible sends a uplifting and heartfelt message packed with an athletic enthusiasm that shouldn't be missed".
-On Metacritic, the film reached a score of 63 based on 28 critics, indicating "generally favorable reviews".
+On Metacritic, the film reached a score of 63 based on 28 critics.
 Common Sense Media gave the film 4 out of 5 stars.
 Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

 In popular culture

 The film also inspired the show It’s Always Sunny in Philadelphia in its third season in an episode called “The Gang Gets Invincible” in which Dennis, Mac and Dee try out for the Philadelphia Eagles due to the movie Invincible; they also repeatedly refer to it as "that New Kids on the Block movie", seemingly confusing lead Mark Wahlberg, and specifically his lead role with Marky Mark and the Funky Bunch, with his brother Donnie Wahlberg.